What Is EDI?

 Stringent project planning and control, clear task assignment, strong leadership and close cooperation with the EDI solution provider are essential to making your project run smoothly.

-Our SEEOcta blog series looks in more detail at how to successfully manage a project.
+In our SEEOcta blog series, we take a closer look at how to successfully manage a project.

 This all goes hand in hand with empowering the project participants to make necessary decisions.
 Speedy decision processes, sufficient time and staffing buffers can help create a schedule that is easy to adhere to and avoids deadline pressure.